 As a manager, you learn faster when you teach others.
 Having to explain a process to someone else often reveals the true complexities of that process.
 The more you learn about how things work in your organization overall, the more confident you’ll be as a manager.

 Develop Stronger Contingency Plans

 You cannot succeed if you don’t fail sometimes.
 Jack Stack says, “If you’re not prepared for failure, it’s going to take you by surprise and knock you for a loop.
 So you have to manage with the understanding that things may not work out according to plan.”
 When you have more eyes on the problem, you’ll come up with multiple ways to respond to any given situation.
-That way, when you have those inevitable failures, you always have a Plan B you can put into action.
+That way, when you have those inevitable failures, you always have a contingency plan you can put into action.